 - Note!
 I am using the IPs I mentioned above, make sure to change the four (4) passwords as well.

 - Warning!
-This setup will hijack the configuration of Packet's default bond0 and create a new br-ex bridge.
+This setup will hijack the configuration of the default bond0 and create a new br-ex bridge.
 It will also modify the routes of the server.
 If you reboot, the server will not have network, since the changes on the network side are not permanent.

 [[local|localrc]] PUBLIC_INTERFACE=bond0 HOST_IP=147.75.x.2 FLOATING_RANGE=147.75.x.0/28 PUBLIC_NETWORK_GATEWAY=147.75.x.1 Q_FLOATING_ALLOCATION_POOL=start=147.75.x.3,end=147.75.x.6 ADMIN_PASSWORD=supersecret DATABASE_PASSWORD=iheartdatabases RABBIT_PASSWORD=flopsymopsy SERVICE_PASSWORD=iheartksl VOLUME_BACKING_FILE_SIZE=25000M